harness/uicore/SVG_Icon_Optimization_Confluence_Presentation.md

 ### Appendix A: Complete Icon Inventory

-[Full table of 45 icons with detailed metrics - see original analysis]
+[See complete table of 48 icons in the Complete Icon Analysis section above]

 ### Appendix B: Technical Implementation Guide